isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Waterbodies.md

 ##### **Van Kleef Aquarium**

-The Van Kleef Aquarium was Singapore’s first public aquarium.
+[Van Kleef Aquarium](https://eresources.nlb.gov.sg/infopedia/articles/SIP_2013-11-18_133428.html){:target="_blank"} was Singapore’s first public aquarium.
 Located at the foot of Fort Canning Hill, the aquarium was opened in 1955.
-It was a prominent landmark and a popular place of interest for Singaporeans and tourists alike.
-The aquarium underwent a series of revamps and was closed for good in 1996 with the building structure demolished in 1998.
+It quickly became a popular attraction for both locals and tourists.
+Over the years, the aquarium underwent several renovations and upgrades, but it was ultimately closed in 1996, and the building was demolished in 1998.
+Despite its closure, the aquarium is still remembered fondly by many Singaporeans as an important part of the country's history and heritage.

 |   |
 |:--------:|